UniMath/agda-unimath/src/metric-spaces/decomposition-metric-spaces-elements-at-bounded-distance-metric-spaces.lagda.md

     where

       lemma-eq-Y :
-        map-type-components-at-bounded-distance-Metric-Space A y ＝ Y
+        map-type-bounded-distance-components-Metric-Space A y ＝ Y
       lemma-eq-Y =
         eq-set-quotient-equivalence-class-set-quotient
           ( equivalence-relation-bounded-dist-Metric-Space A)